Memory in humans and deep language models: Linking hypotheses for model augmentation: Evaluating a candidate linking hypothesis for memory augmentation

 \paragraph{Surprisal} The loss function of an LM estimates the negative log likelihood of an upcoming word given its context.
 In information theoretic terms, this is known as \textit{surprisal}.
 Some have proposed that next-word prediction is a fundamental computational process that occurs during human language processing \cite{schrimpfNeuralArchitectureLanguage2021, goldsteinSharedComputationalPrinciples2022, shainFMRIRevealsLanguagespecific2020}, and have shown evidence that LM-estimated surprise predicts behavioral \cite{goodkindPredictivePowerWord2018, hao2020, jacobs-mccarthy-2020-human} and neural data \cite{goldsteinSharedComputationalPrinciples2022}.
 Surprise (or unsigned prediction error) is also theorized to play a critical role in memory and learning, and experimental evidence supports this notion \cite{sinclairSurpriseDestabilizePrediction2018, fosterRoleSurpriseLearning2019, antonyBehavioralPhysiologicalNeural2020}.
 Word surprisal in particular may predict human memory during natural language comprehension \cite{futrellLossyContextSurprisalInformationTheoretic2020, haeuserEffectsPredictionError2021}.
 Since surprise is a readily available quantity in LMs, we test its feasibility as a linking hypothesis by examining human behavioral data in a memory experiment.
 If model-based surprisal can predict human memory, it could be a practical and effective memory encoding policy for augmented models.

 \paragraph{Dataset of human recall behavior} We used a public dataset collected by Michelmann et al. from two groups of participants \cite{michelmannMomentbymomentTrackingNaturalistic2021}.
 The first group ("story-exposure"; N = 50) listened to a naturally spoken story containing 965 words.
-Then participants completed a cloze task \cite{taylorClozeProcedureNew1953} similar to an autoregressive LM objective, in which they were given 10 words from the story and asked to guess the final word (continuing for every word in the story).
-The second group ("no exposure"; N = 50) completed the same cloze task but had no exposure to the story.
+Then participants completed a cloze task \cite{taylorClozeProcedureNew1953} similar to an autoregressive LM objective, in which they were given 10 words from the story and asked to predict the final word.
+This task was administered in order for every word in the story, starting with the third word, limiting the context for words in the beginning of the story (Appendix \ref{methods}).
+The second group ("no exposure"; N = 50) completed the same cloze task but had no exposure to the story before completing the cloze task.
 The memory effect is the difference in performance across groups.
 For a full account of the methods, see Appendix \ref{methods}.

 For each word tested in the story, cosine similarity was computed between the GloVe embeddings \cite{pennington2014glove, michelmannMomentbymomentTrackingNaturalistic2021} for the responded word and the correct answer, and averaged across participants.
 In contrast to a binary scoring approach (correct vs. incorrect), this allows partial credit to be assigned for semantically similar responses to the correct answer (Appendix \ref{methods}).
 Replicating the findings in Michelmann et al. \cite{michelmannMomentbymomentTrackingNaturalistic2021}, we found that the story-exposure group significantly outperformed the no-exposure group in guessing the correct words ($p < 0.001$; one-tailed test; Figure \ref{fig:histograms}).